Apple wants to reward you for going to the gym

 For years Apple Watch customers have been walking and running to meet step counts just for the satisfaction of meeting their goals.
 Now Apple is giving them better reasons to get sweaty.

-Apple is embedding itself more deeply with fitness brands through a new rewards program called Watch Connected.
+Apple is embedding itself more deeply with fitness brands through a new rewards program called Apple Watch Connected.
 Starting Thursday, members of Crunch Fitness, greater Twin Cities YMCA, BaseCamp, and Orangetheory who own Apple Watches will be able to accrue gift cards and discounts.

 Last year, Apple Watch launched integrations with Peloton and Orangetheory so that members could monitor their heart rate while they worked out.
 It also quietly launched a rewards program with Crunch Fitness that allowed the latter to offer its patrons $3 per week for completing fitness goals.
-Now, Watch Connected will allow any fitness entity to integrate with the Apple Watch so members can track their health and earn rewards.
+Now, Apple Watch Connected will allow any fitness entity to integrate with the Apple Watch so members can track their health and earn rewards.

-The Watch Connected platform pulls in the data from GymKit and pipes it into the fitness brand’s Watch and iPhone app, where members can then view and plan their workout schedule.
+The Apple Watch Connected platform pulls in the data from GymKit and pipes it into the fitness brand’s Watch and iPhone app, where members can then view and plan their workout schedule.
 For instance, through the Crunch Apple Watch app, users can now sign up for classes and log their workouts.
-Through the Watch Connected integration, fitness studios will also be able to offer prizes based on member activity.
+Through the Apple Watch Connected integration, fitness studios will also be able to offer prizes based on member activity.
 Since Apple Watch can give studios insight into how active its members are wherever they are, the programs launching today will give out points to members whether they go for a run outside or do yoga in the studio (as long as they get their heart rate up).

 Each reward program is designed by the fitness brand.
 At BaseCamp, a small, nine-location boutique, when members sign up for the Apple Watch program ($33.25 per month in addition to their monthly membership), they receive a fifth-generation Apple Watch with GPS.
 Every month, the BaseCamp app will have an opportunity to reduce that fee by completing challenges.
 These challenges are designed to be achievable, but do get more difficult as time goes on (just like Apple’s activity rings).
 The promise of this program is that if a person works out enough they can essentially earn a free Apple Watch.